 How do SCADA systems work?
 What is a HMI?

 Users interact via the HMI.
-The HMI is the customised visualisation GUI which is developed to represent how the assets are to be logically operated.
+The HMI is the customized visualization GUI which is developed to represent how the assets are to be logically operated.
 Sometimes the HMI also includes schematics of plant and equipment, geographic information, pictures and plant reports to assist operators to be fully informed when operating equipment.

 Who uses SCADA?